Our new project bringing a schoolroom into a care home has launched. Read about it here.

 “Unearthing such creative talent among the residents is what really makes this project special and although this part of the project has now come to an end I see a very bright future full of more expression, more creativity and a lot more fun as our charity partnership with Leonard Cheshire Disability continues.”

 The final three piece triptych design has now been completed and measuring 4ft high and 18ft long is a real testament to the hard work and dedication from all involved.

 A celebratory party with a grand unveiling of the artwork took place at Appley Cliff, 8 Popham Road, Shanklin, Isle of Wight, PO37 6RG on Friday 1st December 2017.

 The Poetry of Dementia features fragments of poetry created by residents of Isle of Wight care homes during writing workshops led by Independent Arts practitioners, which have been matched with images by Kate Ball to create a series of beautiful panels.
 These went on display in the homes for residents, staff and visitors to enjoy.

-Independent Arts has now brought the work to the wider public in this fascinating exhibition which can be seen at:
+Independent Arts brought the work to the wider public in this fascinating exhibition held at: